oneafter909/strawberryfilereorder/README.md

 <b>How does it work?</b>
 <p>The program will read all the files inside a directory.
 Then the program takes the extensions and put the file with the extension inside a specific folder.
 The name of the folder is selected by the program.
-The program will create a copy of the file if the file already exists inside a folder and will rename it with the tag "[dx]".
+The program will create a copy of the file if already exists inside a folder and will rename it with the tag "[dx]".
 </p>
 <b>Supported OS</b>